austral/specification/src/syntax.md

 - The digits `0` to `9`.
 - The symbols `.`, `!`, `#`, `$`, `%`, `&`, `'`, `*`, `+`, `-`, `/`, `<`, `=`,
   `>`, `?`, `@`, `\`, `~`, `^`, `|`.

+## Keywords

+A keyword is a special type of symbol whose module name is the empty string, e.g. `:my-keyword`.
+Keywords are used extensively in definition forms.

 ## Literals